 time - one of the key elements of chess.
 An advantage in time tends to dissipate and so a player who has gained several tempi must use these to maneuver his forces into an attack (see tempo.)

 time clock - a mechanical or electrical device used in tournament play to enforce the time limit.
 While a player ponders his move, his own clock is running.
 After he makes his move on the board, writes the move down on his score sheet and punches his clock, it stops and the opponent's clock starts running.
-Typically, each player must make a specified number of moves within a pre-established time limit or lose the game "on time," regardless of the position on the board.
+Typically, a player must complete a specified number of moves within a pre-established time limit or he loses the game (forfeits on time) regardless of the position on the board.

-time control - in otb tournament play, a time control is specified as the number of moves each player must make within a period
+time control (time limit) - in otb tournament play, a time control is specified as the number of moves each player must make within a period

 of time, such as 40 moves in 90 minutes, with additional increments to apply until the game concludes.
 Time controls are used so games will finish in a timely manner

 and pairings for subsequent rounds can be made efficiently.
 Time controls are typically enforced by means of a time clock.
 In blitz or

 speed chess, time limits are extremely short, as in "10 seconds per move" or "5 minutes to complete the entire game."